Blind238/SwipeTable/src/pages/reports/internship-report.md

 When I applied for information from Lunatech, I also asked at 4 other companies for information and possible positions.
 Some responded with information, some didn't have an open spot anymore, but Lunatech were interested and wanted to meet.

 At Lunatech i was interviewed by Egor Kloos, who would also be my supervisor for the internship.
+The interview went well and next thing you know we're planning the assignment, getting contracts signed, etc.

 ## 1.1.
 Goals
+These are the goals I started out with:

+* Learn other ways to structure a program, such as Prototypal Inheritance, functional programming and various design patterns.
+* To understand and be able to properly use JavaScript.
+I think it’s a very important element in our field for the next couple of years.
+* To be able to judge how far I can go with the plugin after a few weeks of the internship.
+Also to be able to assess if I can go further, either by expanding the assignment or adding other smaller assignments.
+* I want the internship to be kind of a second test, to see if I can still apply the skills and techniques I’ve learned.
+These can be technical skills like applying design patterns and also non-technical, like writing an advisory and a test plan.

 ## 1.2.
 Location
 The company where I ran my internship was Lunatech.
 Lunatech started out as a research company and transitioned over the years to a consulting and services company.
 One of their primary clients is UPC, for whom they handle some of the information flow for shipments.